R0h-a-a-n/Portfolio/src/blogs/Kegworks.md

 summary: A very effective open source tool for porting exe files in macos
 slug: kegworks-winery
 ---
-Okay, got it\!
-Let's make this sound like a human, not a robot, and keep it casual.

 # How I Got My Windows Apps Running on macOS with Winery + KegWorks (No Heavy VMs\!)